 - The median overall survival for those diagnosed over age 35 was 11.3 years with females doing slightly better than males.

-- About 24% of patients in the LRG registry had metastatic disease at diagnosis.
+- Of those who know their risk, about 54% of patients in the LRG registry had metastatic disease at diagnosis.
 The median overall survival for those diagnosed over the age of 18 with metastatic disease at the time of diagnosis was 6.4 years.
-A significant number of patients are still responding to Gleevec taken to treat metastatic disease for over 10 years.
+A significant number of patients are still responding to Gleevec taken to treat metastatic disease for over 10 .

 In summary, although it’s natural to want to know “how long do I have?”, remember that everyone is different and the “median” is just the number in the middle; half of all patients exceed this number and some of them far exceed it.

-3. Gastrointestinal Stromal Tumor Meta-Analysis Group (MetaGIST): Comparison of Two Doses of Imatinib for the Treatment of Unresectable or Metastatic Gastrointestinal Stromal Tumors: A Meta-Analysis of 1,640 Patients.
+- Gastrointestinal Stromal Tumor Meta-Analysis Group (MetaGIST).
+Comparison of Two Doses of Imatinib for the Treatment of Unresectable or Metastatic Gastrointestinal Stromal Tumors: A Meta-Analysis of 1,640 Patients.
 J Clin Oncol 2010, 28:1247–1253.